012e/18072025/Q&A.md

 ### Uploading

-I try to use async APIs as much as possible since uploading the documents sequentially is fairly slow.
+I try to use async APIs as much as possible, since uploading the documents sequentially is fairly slow.
+I initially tried to use batch uploading support from the OpenAI Python SDK, but more than half of the uploads failed, so I implemented my own batch upload solution.

 ### Synching changes